adriancooney/polytunes/README.md

 | Spotify | :white_check_mark: | :white_check_mark: |

 ### Usage
-Polytunes is a command line tool:
+Polytunes is a command line tool the runs on top of Node.js v6.0.0 and above:

     $ npm install -g polytunes